undoLogic/digi-display/README.md

 - OR if you have the ISO image on your computer choose and assign the correct USB KEY drive letter
 - Click OK to begin !

-## Install with NixOS ISO
-First download the [Graphical ISO image](https://nixos.org/download/#nixos-iso) from the NixOS.org website.
-Now we will use UNetbootin to choose the ISO and click OK to begin

 ## Format Computer with new bootable USB key
 - After UNetbootin is complete you have a USB key that can boot with your hardware
 - Insert the USB key into your machine you want to use and turn it on